The Appeals Process

 Appeals for Reception, Year 1 or Year 2

-If you wish to appeal for a place in Reception, Year 1 or Year 2, it may be classed as an Infant Class Size appeal.
+If you want to appeal for a place in Reception, Year 1 or Year 2, it may be classed as an Infant Class Size appeal.
 The letter refusing a place at your preferred school will indicate if this is the case.

 How to make an appeal